disconicko/BugBountyTools/enumerate/Readme.md

 https://github.com/owasp-amass/amass/blob/master/doc/user_guide.md

 ## Before Running
 This script requires several tools and a Go installation.
-If go is not installed, please see: https://go.dev/doc/install To install the tools required to run the install.sh script.
+If Go is not installed, please see: https://go.dev/doc/install

+To install the tools required, run the install.sh script.
 This will install the following tools:
 * Anew
 * Amass
 * Assetfinder